 - In a separate bowl mix the flour with the salt and cinnamon.

 - Add the milk, butter and egg to the flour and mix until it forms a dough.

 - Before kneading, divide the dough into 4 or 5 depending on how many colours you want to use.

 - Apply a few drops of the desired colour food colouring to each section of dough and knead in.

 - Knead the dough for 10 minutes until it becomes stretchy and elastic.

-- Place the dough into a clean, greased bowl and cover.
-Leave somewhere warm for an hour until it has doubled in size.
+- Place the dough balls into clean, greased bowls and cover.
+Leave somewhere warm for an hour until they have doubled in size.

-- On a lightly floured surface roll each piece of dough on thinly and place on top of each other, then roll it together to bind the layers.
+- On a lightly floured surface roll each piece of dough out thinly, brush each layer with a little water before the next layer and place on top of each other, then roll it together to bind the layers.

 - Using a ring doughnut cutter, cut out the doughnuts and place on a lined, greased baking tray with space between each one to allow them to expand.

 - Place the tray inside a plastic bag and leave for another hour.